krunal825/todo-api/README.md

    git clone https://github.com/yourusername/todo-api.git
    cd todo-api

-## 2. Install Dependencies Install the required packages:
+2. **Install Dependencies Install the required packages:** npm install
-   npm install

-## 3. Set Up Environment Variables Create a .env file in the root of your project with the following content:
+3. **Set Up Environment Variables Create a .env file in the root of your project with the following content:**
    MONGO_URI=mongodb://localhost:27017/todoapp
    JWT_SECRET=your_secret_key

-## 4. Start the MongoDB Server Ensure that you have MongoDB installed and running on your machine.
-If MongoDB is installed via Homebrew (on macOS), you can start it with:
-   brew services start mongodb/brew/mongodb-community
-## If you’re using Windows, start the MongoDB service from the Services app or by running:
-   net start MongoDB
+4. **Start the MongoDB Server Ensure that you have MongoDB installed and running on your machine.
+If MongoDB is installed via Homebrew (on macOS), you can start it with:** brew services start mongodb/brew/mongodb-community **If you’re using Windows, start the MongoDB service from the Services app or by running:** net start MongoDB

-## Start the Server You can now start the Express server by running:
+**Start the Server You can now start the Express server by running:** npm start
-   npm start

-## The API will be running at http://localhost:5000.
+**The API will be running at http://localhost:5000.**

 ### API Documentation

   ## Authentication
-    1. Register User
+1. **Register User**
        Endpoint: POST /api/register
        Request Body:
                     {